Pre-order

 This official guidebook, authored by the Wye Valley Partnership, simplifies every stage of your journey, making the Wye Valley Walk accessible to most reasonably fit walkers, and equips you with the tools to plan, navigate, and fully appreciate this historic river trail.
 It provides step-by-step navigation for the full north-to-south route, with 1:50,000 OS maps, stage facilities tables and public transport details for flexible planning.

-- The trail is divided into 17 stages with detailed route descriptions, 1:50,000 OS mapping and the distance, terrain, and elevation you can expect each day
+- The Wye Valley Walk is divided into 17 stages with detailed route descriptions, 1:50,000 OS mapping and the distance, terrain, and elevation you can expect each day

 - A stage facilities planner presents refreshment, public transport and accommodation options at key locations along the route, including Rhayader, Hay-on-Wye, Ross-on-Wye and Monmouth

-- Suggested itineraries of 8, 11, 13 and 18 days are included, perfect for tailoring the trail to your available time and experience
+- Suggested itineraries of 8, 11, 13 and 18 days are included, perfect for tailoring this long-distance trail through the Welsh-English border to your available time and experience

-- Downloadable GPX files for digital navigation, ensuring walkers can follow the route confidently on smartphones or GPS devices
+- Downloadable GPX files for digital navigation, ensuring walkers can follow the route alongside the River Wye confidently on smartphones or GPS devices

 - Explore the history and architecture of landmarks like Goodrich Castle, Hereford Cathedral, and Tintern Abbey as you walk